20,000 Worldclass University Lectures Made Illegal, So We Irrevocably Mirrored Them

 That's *exactly* the way it works.

 The problem here is that this lawsuit wasn't brought by "ADA students" (implying students of this university), it was brought by a couple of asshats who don't even attend this university!!
 The university was trying to be helpful by making this material available for free for everyone in the world, not just students who've paid tuition.
-But they were ruled to be out of compliance with ADA because they didn't also spend a ton of money doing high-quality transcription for al
+But they were ruled to be out of compliance with ADA because they didn't also spend a ton of money doing high-quality transcription for all the freeloaders.

 Re: (Score:3)